charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 12 Adv/Topics/By year cumulative/Statistical Analysis.md

 * Quantile is a general term, quartiles divide set into 4 parts, deciles into 10 parts and percentiles into 100 parts
 <BR><BR>
 * Shapes of data:
-    * negatively skewed = more data to left of the centre
+    * negatively skewed = more area to left of the centre = the tail points to low scores
-    * positively skewed = more data to the right of the centre
+    * positively skewed = more area to the right of the centre = the tail points to high scores
     * symmetrical
 <BR><BR>
 * Modality of data: